knu/zsh-git-escape-magic/README.md

 How to set up
 -------------

-Put git-escape-magic somewhere in your $fpath and add these lines to your .zshrc:
+Put the file `git-escape-magic` somewhere in your `$fpath` and add these lines to your `.zshrc`:

 	autoload -Uz git-escape-magic
 	git-escape-magic

-If you are enabling url-quote-magic, make sure to load url-quote-magic first and then load git-escape-magic.
+If you are enabling `url-quote-magic`, make sure to load it first and then load `git-escape-magic`.

 License
 -------